 Trail Through Time - In Rabbit Valley (Exit 2 off I-70, 30 miles west of Grand Junction), a 1.5-mile interpretive loop encompassing a dinosaur quarry unearthing fossil remains of creatures that walked here 140 million years ago.
 The trail is best in spring and fall.

 Little Book Cliffs Wild Horse Area - Interlocking hiking and horseback riding trails access canyons and plateaus, where 80-120 wild horses roam free.
 Horses also may be sighted in the sagebrush parks, but it's often a matter of luck.

 Cactus Park - A popular route into Big Dominguez Canyon for both hikers (strenuous) and mountain bikers (double-track, moderate).
 A waterfall and large boulders with ancient petroglyphs are found about a mile upstream from the confluence of Big and Little Dominguez creeks.

 Kokopelli Loops - Several mountain biking loops create stunning and hoot-hollering fun ways to explore this section of McInnis Canyons National Conservation Area, including the Kokopelli Trail, a 142-mile bike route connecting Grand Junction with Moab, Utah.
 The Kokopelli loops range from 2.9–9.3 miles, easy to strenuous and can all be connected so you can ride as far as you'd like.

 Mt.
 Garfield Trail - A steep and strenuous two-mile ascent of Mt.
-Garfield, offering spectacular views of the Grand Valley to the west and Little Book Cliffs Wild Horse Area to the east.
+Garfield, offering spectacular views of the Grand Junction area to the west and Little Book Cliffs Wild Horse Area to the east.